-Note: If during the configuration of Authentication Server, the skipApprovalScreen parameter was set to false, the following screen is not displayed.
-For more information, see step 3, in Configuring Authentication Server (DEX).
+Note: If during the configuration of Authentication Server (DEX), the skipApprovalScreen parameter was set to true, the following screen is not displayed.

 4. After you select Grant Access, the following screen is displayed, where you are informed that your access is authorized.